 32. The resolution for the change must be passed by at least two thirds of those attending the AGM.

-We only collect information directly from you, our members, and we ensure we only collect the information that we need.
+We only collect information directly from you, and we ensure we only collect the information that we need.

 We will not sell or pass on your personal information to third parties.